chiraz/Crime-trends-from-news-articles/README.md

 # Data Processing Pipeline (in Python)

-1. Scrape data from online news portals, using *xpath* and *scrapy*.
+1. **Data collection**: scrape news articles from online news portals, using *xpath* and *scrapy*.
+For each article, we extract its textual content and metadata (currently title and date) from the raw html file.

-2.
+2. **Exploratory data analysis**: get an overview of the downloaded articles.

+3. **Crime classification**: determine whether the article is related to crime or not and classify the type (category) of crime.

+4. **Information extraction**: extract key facts about the crime, namely the location of the crime (possibly at different granularities such as street, neighborhood, city), and the weapon of the crime if applicable.

 # Bibliography